YixinGuo0921/libuthread/REPORT.md

 program requests (using `uthread_run()`'s parameters), and if this function
 creates a new thread using `uthread_create()`, that new thread would be queued
 to the back of `thread_queue`.
 It will then eventually be assigned to `initial`
-by `idle` once all others before it either yield or execute until completion.
+by `idle` once all others before it either yielded or executed until completion.
 The `initial` thread was decided to be a local variable within `uthread_run()`,
 since no other `uthread` function requires access to it.